Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hanoi FC Chairman Do Vinh Quang announced the goal of passing the Champions League group stage.
 (Photo: Hanoi FC)

 Even Hanoi FC’s performance in the AFC Champions League this season will determine Vietnam’s chances of participating in the most prestigious tournament in Asia in the coming years.
 The reason is that the Asian Football Confederation (AFC) allocates AFC Champions League Elite slots based on the rankings of national championships.
-The East Asian region has 6 tournaments with slots and the V-League is currently ranked seventh.
+The East Asia region has 6 tournaments with slots awarded and the V-League is currently ranked seventh.
 The only way to increase the ranking is for Vietnamese clubs to have good results in the Asian arena.

 In the context that the capital team has been trying to promote the slogan "Pride of Hanoi, Glory of Vietnam" in recent years, they have more motivation to do their best in this AFC Champions League.
 Perhaps the capital team's fans, after celebrating enough domestic titles, also want their team to aim for success at a higher level.